verify-media/verify-client/GETTING_STARTED.md

 _Note: if the RPC URL configured in this example fails, you can pick any other https based RPC URLs from [here](https://chainlist.org/?search=mumbai&testnets=true)_

+- Finally please set the ORG_NAME in the `.env` file to the name of the publisher

 ## Publishing

+To run these examples please follow the env [setup](https://github.com/verify-media/verify-client/blob/master/example/README.md) for examples folder

 <b>Note: It's essential to adhere to the workflows outlined in these two examples, as they provide a structured approach to publishing content.
 Following these workflows ensures that content is published with a specific hierarchy, facilitating the maintenance of content provenance and context over time.</b>